FluffySnowman/projectAndromeda/docs.md

 Andromeda:wifiaudit> networkscan
 ```

-Then enter the range to scan (192.168.1.1/24 etc.) and wait for the results.
+Then enter the command used for python 2 and the range to scan (192.168.1.1/24 etc.) and wait for the results.

 ```bash
 Range to scan: 192.168.1.1/24